Australian author Craig Silvey pleads guilty to child exploitation crimes, books banned from schools

 Details reported by only one source:

-- Silvey was allegedly caught communicating online with child exploitation offenders during the raid
+- Silvey was accused of communicating online with child exploitation offenders during the January raid.

-- Publishers Allen & Unwin and Fremantle Press stopped promoting his books after the charges were laid
+- Publishers Allen & Unwin and Fremantle Press stopped promoting his books after the original charges were laid.

 Source Articles